1. How to fix the deal – about contracts

 The shower rooms are empty per default, which means that each tenant has to store personal hygiene products and towels in their respective sleeping rooms, which have towel rails next to the room sink for that purpose.
 The shower users take their belongings with them when they enter and when they leave.
 In combination with the regular cleaning service, this enables everybody to enjoy a clean and orderly shower room.

-The one toilet rule is simple: leave it as you found it.
+Please leave it the way you found it.
 If you receive guests, please make them aware of that rule too.

 The mailbox is emptied by one of our staff members, who will deliver the mail directly to your room, once a week.
 If you expect urgent mail, you can check on the mailbox yourself more frequently.
 How to open the mailbox will be shown to you when you move in.

 We provide one laundry machine per floor.
-Using the laundry machine requires € 0,50 coins, at least 2 of them.
-By putting 2 coins into the coin slot, the washing machine will be provided with electricity for 140 minutes.
-Every additional coin adds 70 minutes per coin.
-Choose your laundry program on the washing machine accordingly.
+Using the laundry machine requires € 0,50 coins (at least 2 pieces).
+Each coin supplies the machine with electricity for 50 minutes.
+Choose your laundry program on the washing machine accordingly, since the laundry will be stuck in the machine if the electricity is shut off while the program isn’t finished yet.
 Since the water of Graz is very rich in minerals, always add one water softener tab (which will be provided by the dorm) per load, to extend the machines life.

 Using the electric drying machine is free.
 Cleaning the wool filter of the drying machine before and after using it is mandatory.
 It takes 15 seconds and will speed up the efficiency of the machine.
 If you don’t know how to clean the wool filter, a staff member will show you how to do it.